charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 - Any ruling in favor of the victim is a moral victory
 - Verdicts probably drive reform better than protests.
 On top of the PR, there's economic pressure to reform.
 Malpractice insurance is expensive!
 Settlements for [Eric Garner](https://en.wikipedia.org/wiki/Death_of_Eric_Garner) and [Tamir Rice](https://en.wikipedia.org/wiki/Shooting_of_Tamir_Rice) were $6M each.

-Police departments have balked at the price of body cameras and de-escalation training, but those costs are small compared to a wrongful death suit.
-Eric Garner's death was settled out of court for $6M; Tamir Rice was another $6M.
-If police departments are made financially liable for their mistakes, they'll work a lot harder to reduce their liability.

 ---